This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 cup low-carb sweetener powdered or granulated
+• 1 cup powdered low-carb sweetener, Swerve confectioners or powdered erythritol

 • 1/2 tsp vanilla extract